freephobia/freephobia.github.io/README.md

 # freephobia.github.io

-FreePhobia, a free platform for the development of dangerous haers destruction programs.
+This page is currently used as a test page.
+Visit [khayer.cn](https://khayer.cn/) for the latest info.